aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to EXCEL or Online App" h2="Export DOCM to EXCEL via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to EXCEL</h2>

+The DOCM file format is a Microsoft Office Open XML format used for documents that contain macros.
+It is a combination of the DOCX and XML file formats, and is used to store documents that contain macros and scripts.
+The DOCM file format is not supported by many applications, and therefore it is often necessary to convert DOCM to a more widely supported format such as EXCEL.

+<h2>How Aspose.Total Helps for DOCM to EXCEL Conversion</h2>

- You can include DOCM to EXCEL conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to EXCEL.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a feature-rich and powerful document manipulation and conversion API that makes it easy to include DOCM to EXCEL conversion feature within your C++ applications.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to export DOCM to HTML and then convert HTML to EXCEL respectively.
+Aspose.Words for C++ is a powerful and feature-rich Word Processing API that enables developers to manipulate and convert Word documents without using Microsoft Word.
+It can be used to export DOCM to HTML.
+Aspose.Cells for C++ is an Excel Processing API that enables developers to manipulate and convert Excel documents without using Microsoft Excel.
+It can be used to convert HTML to EXCEL.
+Both APIs come under the Aspose.Total for C++ package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}